 You can also use the buttons to the bottom-right of the video to share the video over Facebook, Twitter, Google Plus, your own website (by embedding the video), or email.

 Those are some of the major functions of WSJ.com!
 We hope you enjoy reading the Wall Street Journal Online.
-If you don't, we can show you how to cancel your subscription.
+If you don't, we can show you how to cancel your subscription in the final tutorial of this course.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.